dayonoliveira/Statistic/descriptions.md

 - `classes: list`: Takes a list with already organized class boundaries (See [here](#organizeclass) the function to organize classes) and returns a list with the midpoints of each class.

+### Return:

+- `aux: list`: Returns a list with the midpoints of the continuous dataset.

 ## `FullRange`

 Function responsible for calculating the total amplitude of the set of discrete data or classes of a set of continuous data.